Planning Your Trip to Brazil – Find here Travel and Tourism Information About Brazil

 - the culturally and historically rich state of Bahia with its many sub-destinations like Salvador, Praia do Forte, Chapada Diamantina (including Lencois and Mucuge), Itacare, Morro de Sao Paulo and Porto Seguro (including Trancoso and Arraial DAjuda); and

-- the world’s most sensual cosmopolitan destination, Rio de Janeiro with its sub-destinations – the City of Rio de Janeiro, Buzios, Paraty and Itaipava.
+- the world’s most sensual cosmopolitan destination, Rio de Janeiro with its sub-destinations – the City of Rio de Janeiro, Buzios, Paraty Ilha Grande and Petropolis.

 We hope you enjoy all the information about Brazil, its Cities and Tourism Destinations that we put together for you